mennooo/orclapex-modal-lov/README.md

 You can find a detailed explanation in the help section of the plugin.

 ## Future developments
 * Currently only support for VARCHAR2, NUMBER and DATE columns.
-If needed others could be added.
+If needed, others could be added.
 * Please let me know any of your wishes